 Is there any Messier object in the Sagitta constellation?
-Maybe not everyone can tall immediately, but there is.
+Maybe not everyone can tell immediately, but there is.
 Placed at the Milky Way stars there is M71 globular cluster.
 Quite bright and easy to catch object, I like to point telescope there whenever I observe this sky region.

 Cluster itself has been discovered in 1746 by swiss astronomer Philippe Loys de Chéseaux.
 For a long time it resisted to classify as tight open or loose globular cluster.
-But eventually in 2008 it has been recognized as not so rich globular cluster of stars.
-There are many interesting objects in this cluster – short time milisecond pulsars, semidetached eclipsing binaries, wandering white dwarfs.
+But eventually in 2008 it has been recognised as not so rich globular cluster of stars.
+There are many interesting objects in this cluster – short time millisecond pulsars, semidetached eclipsing binaries, wandering white dwarfs.
 None of them is visible at my picture, but one can try to spot Harvard 20 open cluster a little below frame center 🙂

 I made this photo 21.11.2016 with Photoline 130mm refractor, QHY163M camera and EQ6 mount.
 Using Baader RGB filters, total 90 minutes of exposure with 2 minutes subframes.